ohhsodead/arisen-studio/README.md

 * Access huge database of mods
 * Complete with info, creator, version, etc.
 * Sorted by games and categories
-* Filter by firmware and mod type
+* Filter by firmware and mod types
-* Download archive to your computer
+* Download archives to your computer
 * Install mods directly to games
-* Automatically detects game region
+* Automatically detect game region
-* Supports uploading any other files
 * File explorer with upload, delete, etc.
 * Save multiple console profiles

 ## Usage